Stderr and Stdout: Understanding Logs and Output

 The C++ standard library provides std::streambuf

-, which can be used to implement finer-grained control over std::cout
+, which can be used to implement finer control over std::cout

 and std::cerr

-, including redirection and custom buffering behaviors.
-By inheriting std::streambuf
+, including redirection and custom buffering behavior.
+By inheriting from std::streambuf

-and overriding the relevant member functions, you can create custom buffering strategies or redirect output to GUI components, network connections, etc.
+and overriding the corresponding member functions, you can create custom buffering strategies or redirect output to GUI components, network connections, etc.

-- Make rational use of buffering: Choose an appropriate buffering strategy according to the application scenario.
-For error messages that need immediate feedback, use
+- Use buffering wisely: Choose an appropriate buffering strategy based on the application scenario.
+For error information that requires immediate feedback, use

 std::cerr